nextflow-io/nextflow/docs/metadata.rst

-                            it returns a map object containing `[process name, image name]` pair entries. commandLine                 Command line as entered by the user to launch the workflow execution. profile                     Used configuration profile. sessionId                   Unique identifier (UUID) associated to current execution. resume                      Returns ``true`` whenever the current instance is resumed from a previous execution. start                       Timestamp of workflow at execution start.
+                            it returns a map object containing `[process name, image name]` pair entries. commandLine                 Command line as entered by the user to launch the workflow execution. profile                     Used configuration profile. runName                     Mnemonic name assigned to this execution instance. sessionId                   Unique identifier (UUID) associated to current execution. resume                      Returns ``true`` whenever the current instance is resumed from a previous execution. start                       Timestamp of workflow at execution start.